1984 NBA playoffs

 The 1984 NBA playoffs was the postseason tournament of the National Basketball Association's 1983–84 season.
 The tournament concluded with the Eastern Conference champion Boston Celtics defeating the Western Conference champion Los Angeles Lakers 4 games to 3 in the NBA Finals.
 Larry Bird was named NBA Finals MVP.

-This was the first postseason allowing 16 teams to qualify, a format still in use.
+This was the first postseason allowing 16 teams to qualify, a format still in use though the NBA used a play-in tournament to determine the 7th and 8th seeds since 2021.

 The first round format was also changed from best-of-3 to best-of 5.

 It was the first NBA Finals meeting between the Celtics and Lakers since 1969; they met 7 times in the Finals from 1959 to 1969, with Boston coming out on top each year.
 Going into the 1984 playoffs, the Lakers had already won 2 titles in the 1980s and the Celtics 1, making the revival of the Celtics–Lakers rivalry arguably inevitable and certainly highly anticipated.

 Two teams made their playoff debuts and won their first playoff series: the Utah Jazz (who joined the NBA for the 1974–75 season as the New Orleans Jazz) and Dallas Mavericks, a 1980 expansion team.
 The Jazz did not miss the playoffs again until 2004.

-The Detroit Pistons made the playoffs for the first time since 1977, starting a string of nine consecutive appearances that included five straight Conference Finals appearances (1987-1991), three consecutive NBA Finals appearances (1988, 1989, and 1990) and two NBA Championships.
+The Detroit Pistons made the playoffs for the first time since 1977, starting a string of nine consecutive appearances that included five straight Conference Finals appearances (1987–1991), three consecutive NBA Finals appearances (1988, 1989, and 1990) and two NBA Championships.
 They did not miss the playoffs again until 1993.

 The New Jersey Nets won a playoff series for the first time in their NBA history, upsetting the defending champion Philadelphia 76ers in 5.
 This was also the only time the road team won every game in a five-game playoff series.
 The Nets would not win a playoff series again until 2002.

 This was the final postseason appearance for the Kansas City Kings, as the team moved to Sacramento, California two seasons later.
 Kemper Arena hosted its final NBA playoff game.